 - Improved case file integrity: Document management for courts allows individuals to view files without altering them.
 If a user with access is able to alter a document, the software tracks the changes to maintain the original file’s integrity and create a virtual paper trail.

 - Scheduling capabilities: Built-in calendars in document management systems make case tracking more efficient.
 At the same time, a calendar can alert the appropriate individuals when it is time to archive or destroy physical and electronic files.

-- Business continuity: The creation of electronic documents protects vulnerable and sensitive information from thefts, damage and disasters.
-If a courthouse experiences a flood or fire, for example, the recovery process will be simpler and less expensive, as copies of physical documents will already have an electronically copy in a safe location.
-With encryption technologies and security protocols, digital documents are less likely to go missing, receive damage, get altered or manipulated, or handed to the wrong individual.
+- Business continuity: The creation of electronic documents protects vulnerable and sensitive information from thefts, damage, and disasters.
+If a courthouse experiences a flood or fire, for example, the recovery process will be simpler and less expensive, as copies of physical documents will already have an electronic copy in a safe location.
+With encryption technologies and security protocols, digital documents are less likely to go missing, receive damage, get altered or manipulated, or be handed to the wrong individual.

 Electronic document management for courts makes governments and justice systems more efficient by streamlining processes and maintaining compliance with local and federal regulations.
 In the event of a disaster, document management systems protect records from losses.
 If damage to physical documents occurs, Polygon offers secure document recovery and restoration services on-site and at a protected facility.
 Contact Polygon today to learn how its Code Blue® program complements existing disaster plans and keeps court documents secure.